-- 1. Describe any specialized docket or court infrastructure that is currently in place or will be established as part of this project. - Describe how the project will improve the judicial handling of domestic violence, dating violence, sexual assault, and stalking, and cases involving child sexual abuse; ensure offender accountability; and promote informed judicial decision-making. - 3.
-If the applicant is proposing to use any technology, the applicant must explain how it plans to address any victim safety concerns that could arise from the use of technology, such as confidentiality, safety planning, and informed consent.
+- Describe any specialized docket or court infrastructure that is currently in place or will be established as part of this project. - Describe how the project will improve the judicial handling of domestic violence, dating violence, sexual assault, and stalking, and cases involving child sexual abuse; ensure offender accountability; and promote informed judicial decisionmaking.

+If the applicant is proposing to use any technology, explain how the project will address any victim safety concerns that could arise from the use of technology, such as confidentiality, safety planning, and informed consent.